Company - HEMA

 Usage mobile levels (only browser, NOT APP)

-Within the mobile menu a big drop-off can been seen after level 1.
+Within the mobile menu a big drop-off can be seen after level 1.
 This means that people click on a category however they do not continue to the next click in the subcategory.

 Learnings & insights